hdg204/UKBB/README.md

 This repository contains an ensemble of functions for use analysing the UKBB records on DNA Nexus.

+**Terms of use:** This software has been provided free of charge for the academic community.
+In return, the only requirement is that you make your code openly available in kind for any paper that uses my functions, and acknowledge (ideally, cite) this repository in your work.

 # Available Functions

 `read_GP` Reads data from the GP clinical records.
 It takes a list of read3 or read2 codes and returns one line per matching record, including eid date, value, and read code